raspberrypilearning/raspberry-pi-zero-time-lapse-cam/worksheet.md

   raspistill -k
   ```

 1. You should see a camera preview (press Ctrl+C to exit).
 If you do not see a camera preview and instead receive an error message, check that your camera is properly connected to the Pi Zero.
-Also ensure that your camera is enabled by opening the Raspberry Pi configuration menu under "Preferences":
+Also ensure that your camera is enabled by opening the Raspberry Pi configuration menu under `Preferences`:

   ![Raspberry Pi config menu](images/raspi-config-menu.png)

-  Check that the camera is set to "Enabled".
-If it is not, change the setting to "Enabled" and press OK.
+  Check that the camera is set to `Enabled`.
+If it is not, change the setting to `Enabled` and press OK.
 Reboot your Pi Zero before trying the `raspistill -k` command to check that you can see a camera preview.

   ![Set camera to enabled](images/raspi-config.png)